saeejithnair/mobio-facial-analysis/README.md

 ## Overview
 There are two main submodules in this repo.
 - `mediapipe` contains the code for running the demo on Android and C++.
 The Android demo is the same as last term, the code hasn't been updated.
+- `MediaPipeUnityPlugin` contains demo code for building and running the demo in Unity and to deploy it on Android/iOS devices.

+Of these, the most useful code to start with is the facial analysis demo that was ported to C++.
 - `mediapipe/graphs/mobio` contains the core source C++ files for performing facial analysis.
 - The main C++ demo entry point can be found in `mediapipe/examples/desktop/mobio`.
-- `MediaPipeUnityPlugin` contains demo code for building and running the demo in Unity and to deploy it on Android/iOS devices.

 ## Usage
 ### To build C++ Demo: